namebasehq/dotjs/README.md

 You can use a .JS domain for non-javascript related websites, but .JS is meant to serve the JavaScript community.
 Hence why JS package maintainers can claim their domains for free.

+## Who runs this?
+Currently, [Namebase.io](https://namebase.io) owns and operates .JS on Handshake.
+Proceeds from .JS domain sales will be used to support Handshake development and the effort to make .JS a resource for the JavaScript community.

+Our goal is to create a separate governance committee who can run this TLD.
+An early suggestion would be getting under Mozilla.org's non-profit umbrella, but we're open to other suggestions as well.

 ## Claimed reserved domains
 No reserved domains have been claimed yet.